Oia20/AirTally/README.md

 - [ ] Landing page
 - [ ] Open up increment endpoint to an external API.
 - [ ] Docs
+- [ ] Contact page, make sure to link to privacy policy and Terms of Service.